CarlosRios/sortable-posts/readme.txt

 == Changelog ==

+= 1.1.4 =
+ - improvement: add translation to settings page tab
+ - fix: body class was being merged with other plugins with use the admin_body_class hook causing the JS to fail.

 = 1.1.3 =
  - fix: settings issue causing php warning when no post types are saved.
  - fix: settings page for taxonomies works even when given an associative array.
 Props @mcguffin